gdmoney/reading/the-phoenix-project.md

 - Want to tell me what's on your mind?
 I'm on top of the situation.
 What do you need that you aren't getting right now?
 - We need to establish an accurate timeline of relevant events, especially changes.
 And so far, we're basing everything on hearsay.
 - Without an accurate timeline, we won't be able to establish cause-and-effect.
-- I don't want guesswork, I want hypotheses backed up with facts.
+- I don't want **guesswork**, I want **hypotheses backed up with facts**.

 ### Teamwork
 - The great team doesn't mean that they had the smartest people.
 What made those teams great is that everyone trusted one another.
-In order to have mutual trust, you need to be vulnerable.
+In order to have mutual **trust**, you need to be **vulnerable**.
 - Solving any complex business problem requires teamwork, and teamwork requires trust.
 - A great team performs best when they practice.
 Practice creates habits, and habits create mastery of any process or skill.
 - Tell the truth is an act of love.
 To withhold the truth is an act of hate.
 Or worse, apathy.
 Having people give you honest feedback is a rare gift.